 The goal is to treat your headache symptoms right away and to prevent headaches by avoiding or changing your triggers.
 A key step in doing this involves learning to manage your tension headaches at home by:

-Medicines that may relieve a tension headache include:
+When needed, medicines that may relieve a tension headache include:

 Be aware that:

 If these medicines do not help, talk to your provider about prescription medicines.

 Tension headaches often respond well to treatment.
 But if the headaches are long-term (chronic), they can interfere with life and work.